ruckus/quickeebooks/README.md

 ## Requirements

+This is being developed on Ruby 1.9.2.
+Other versions/VMs are untested but Ruby 1.8 should work in theory.

+## Dependencies

 Gems:

 * `oauth`
 * `roxml` : Workhorse for (de)serializing objects between Ruby & XML
 * `nokogiri` : XML parsing
 * `active_model` : For validations

-This is being developed on Ruby 1.9.2.
-Other versions/VMs are untested but Ruby 1.8 should work in theory.

-## Dependencies

-Quickbooks Data Services uses OAuth for client authorization.
-The `oauth` gem is a required dependency.
-XML is parsed with `Nokogiri`

 ## Getting Started